dev-siddhartha/Flutter-templete-project/README.md

 # Flutter templete
-This is a templete project with all basic setup completed
+This is a templete project with all basic setup completed and support for web

+Current Flutter Version -> 3.32.6
+Current Dart Version -> 3.8.1

 ## What's Included?
 This Flutter project includes the following features and components: